luiscolon0426/Zneaker/README.md

 | react        | ^18.2.0 |
 | jquery       | ^3.6.1  |

+## Story of _codePocket :scroll:

+### So why _codePocket?

+The idea comes about on a regular weekday midday.
+At our school's daily stand up meetings, our lead mentor proposes an interesting challenge.
+You see, when he goes to restaurants, he likes to tip, and after tipping, he likes to round up the total to a certain cent (say .77, for example).
+It allows him to quickly ascertain if someone has been using his credit card when checking his bank account.
+If he says the payments made ending with .77, he knows it was him!
+So he proposes a small coding challenge: write a program that can calculate the tip and then round up to the specified cent value.

+"Easy enough", says Chris Lind to me.
+"But how we would use this program?
+We're not gonna pull out our laptop in the middle of the restaurant just to run it".
+And he was right, there had to be a better way.
+"Wouldn't it be cool if there was an app in which we could run code that we've created at home?", I answer.
+And in that moment, we knew we had something we wanted to do, something to work on.

+Eiden Martinez really wanted to develop an application for a phone, and all three of us spent the next few hours brainstorming of ways we could make this possible.
+After a few days of sparse research and consulting with our lead mentor, we settled on the idea of making a web app formatted for a phone, that can run JavaScript code that is pulled from the user's GitHub.
+It seemed like a doable challenge, if one we had not much experience in tackling.
+And thus, excitement sparked, and the rest, as you say, is history.

 ## Authors :scroll:
 - **Chris Lind** <[ChrissLind](https://github.com/ChrissLind)> - [LinkedIn](https://www.linkedin.com/in/christopher-lind-749883230/)
 - **Eiden Martinez Davila** <[EGabriel-bot](https://github.com/EGabriel-bot)> - [LinkedIn](https://www.linkedin.com/in/emd07/)